 Because most people use more than one email address, you may receive support requests from an existing customer who has used one of their other email addresses.
 When this happens, a new and separate user account is created.
 It's best to avoid duplicate accounts, so you can merge the newly created account into the customer’s original user account.

 Using more than one email address is supported, as long as the customer’s other email addresses are also added to their user account.
 If you give end users access to edit their profile via the customer portal in your help center, they can add other email addresses to their user account themselves.

-If users have more than one email address associated with their profile, one of the email addresses is set as their primary email addresses.
+If users have more than one email address associated with their profile, one of the email addresses is set as their primary email address.
 The other contact email addresses that are added to their profile are used to associate support requests from those email addresses with their user account.
 All outgoing email notifications to customers use the primary email address.

 Assigning email requesters to organizations

 When you receive an email support request from a customer for the first time, which creates their user account, you can assign that customer to an organization based on their email domain.
-For example, you might want to segment your customers based on the company the work for, which you’ll know by their email domain.
+For example, you might want to segment your customers based on the company they work for, which you’ll know by their email domain.
 This is referred to as user mapping and admins can set this up by editing an organization's settings.

 For more information, see Automatically adding users to organizations based on their email domain.

 Disabling rich content in incoming email notifications

 By default, Zendesk Support uses the rich content formatting contained in incoming HTML-based email messages (bold, italic, underline, tables, etc.).
 The rich content is retained and displayed in tickets.
 If you prefer to use the plain text version of email messages, you can disable rich content in incoming emails.

 How a customer’s language is detected